KimangKhenng/cadt-idg-fullstack-2024/README.md

 Welcome aboard to our FullStack development course at CADT-IDG!

-We're thrilled to have you join us on this exciting journey of exploration, learning, and growth in the realms of data science and artificial intelligence.
+We're thrilled to have you join us on this exciting journey of exploration, learning, and growth in the realms of fullstack development.

 - [Bootstrapping Environment](/bootstrap.md)
 - Modules